rblack42/VMdemo/_build/html/_sources/docs/Introduction.txt

     * Learning new applications/Languages
     * Managing software development process
     * learning how to manage remote machines
-        * The setup I use looks/feels exactly like my Rackspace_ VPS_ setup
+        * The setup I use looks/feels exactly like my Rackspace_ :term:`VPS` setup

 In all of these situations, a new machine can be created and used as needed.
 When you are finished with the project, you can delete the entire machine